Duane-24/camia_CanqueMacayan/README.md

 Is this [monthly/weekly] budget?

-How much money do you have?: 5000
+How much money do you have?: 7500

+Enter how many percent for Savings: 20%
-Enter how many percent on Food: 35%
+Enter how many percent on Food: 28%
-Enter how many percent on Necessities : 25%
+Enter how many percent on Necessities : 22%
-Enter how many percent on Wants: 20%
+Enter how many percent on Wants: 10%
 Enter how many percent for School purposes: 20%

 Do you want to add another?
 [Yes\No]

 N0, so here is your budget for the month/week.

+Budget for Savings: ₱1500
-Budget for Food: ₱1750
+Budget for Food: ₱2100
-Budget for Necessities: ₱1250
+Budget for Necessities: ₱1650
-Budget for Wants: ₱1000
+Budget for Wants: ₱750
-Budget for School Purposes: ₱1000
+Budget for School Purposes: ₱1500

 #Contributors